jessicayjm/span_alignment_annotation_tool/Readme.md

 + Provide alignment of spans annotation.
 + Offer Note function where annotators can make private notes on specific segment of text or join shared discussion with other annotators.
 + Add Review function where annotators can have access to others' annotations.
-+ Easy job management for project admin and users.
++ Easy job management for project admins and users.
 + Support data upload and download.
 + Built-in calculation for inter-annotator agreement using [pygamma-agreement](https://pygamma-agreement.readthedocs.io/en/latest/).